Bombshell (2019 film): Casting

 Alongside the directing and writing announcements, it was reported that Charlize Theron had entered negotiations to portray Kelly in the film.
 On August 1, 2018, it was reported that Nicole Kidman had begun negotiations to star as Carlson and that Margot Robbie was in talks to play a composite associate producer at the network, with Theron confirmed to star.
 Later that month, it was announced that John Lithgow had been cast as Roger Ailes.
 In September 2018, it was reported that Allison Janney had been cast as lawyer Susan Estrich and that Kate McKinnon had been cast to play a fictional producer.

 In October 2018, it was announced that Malcolm McDowell, Mark Duplass, and Alice Eve had been cast as Rupert Murdoch, Douglas Brunt, and Ainsley Earhardt, respectively.
 In November 2018, it was reported that Brigette Lundy-Paine and Liv Hewson had been cast as two fictional characters and that Alanna Ubach, Elisabeth Röhm, Spencer Garrett, Connie Britton, Ashley Greene, Brooke Smith, Michael Buie, Nazanin Boniadi, and Bree Condon had been cast as Jeanine Pirro, Martha MacCallum, Sean Hannity, Beth Ailes, Abby Huntsman, Irena Brigante, Bret Baier, Rudi Bakhtiar, and Kimberly Guilfoyle, respectively.
 In December 2018, it was announced that Rob Delaney had joined the cast of the film in an undisclosed role and that Ahna O'Reilly had been cast as Julie Roginsky.
 In June 2019, Robin Weigert announced she had joined the cast of the film.

 Filming

 Principal photography for the film began on October 22, 2018, in Los Angeles, California.

+Music

 Release

 The film was scheduled for release on December 20, 2019.
-However, it was pushed up to December 13, 2019, in a limited release, opening wide on December 20.
+However, it was pushed up to December 13, 2019, in a limited release, opening to public viewing on December 20.